Why Personalizing Matters in a Bland World

 The Future of Personalization

-Here’s where it gets annoying: AI keeps getting pushed as the next big thing for personalization, but let’s be real.
+What's really annoying, is that AI keeps getting pushed as the next big thing for personalization... but let’s be real.
 AI-driven “personalization” is just a nice way of saying, “We’re gonna mine your data and sell you back to yourself.”
 It’s about profit, not individuality.

 Embrace the Unique